thingylabs/performance.thingylabs.io/index.md

 - Secure storage on encrypted servers
 - Clear processes for participants to exercise their GDPR rights

-## GDPR Compliance
-We process data in accordance with the General Data Protection Regulation (GDPR).
-All data collection is pseudonymous, using participant codes rather than directly identifying information.
-For complete details on our data protection practices, legal basis for processing, and your rights, please see our [GDPR Compliance](/thingylabs-performance-initiative/gdpr-compliance) page.

-## Ownership and Licensing
-Owned by D3velop Ltd (In Gründung) and licensed to Thingylabs GmbH.
-Learn more in [Ownership and Licensing](/thingylabs-performance-initiative/ownership-and-licensing).

-## Contact
-For inquiries about the campaign, data protection, outreach, or commercial opportunities, email [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).

----

-*For questions or to exercise your GDPR rights, contact [performance@thingylabs.io](mailto:performance@thingylabs.io).*

----

 ### License
 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/). © D3velop Ltd (In Gründung) – Licensed to Thingylabs GmbH.